shemtsai/semi-automated-report-cards/docs/dashboard/README.md

 ---

-**Note:** This dashboard is still a work in progress and will continue to evolve based on feedback and additional functionality.
+**Note:** This dashboard is still a work in progress.
+Working on more definitions among dataset and sharing of example data table.